e2e-win/flannel-kubernetes/README.md

 - All binaries used by the playbooks will be downloaded from locations specified in the vars.
 If you want to use your custom builds ( recommended ) you should have them present on the ansible machine in the ansible tmp folder (ansible_root/tmp).
 Ansible will take care of copying them to the k8s master / k8s minion nodes.

+- Containerd only supports the sdnms CNI bins option.

 Currently supported Linux nodes:
 - 16.04